Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/WhiteSource-Setup.md

 ## WhiteSource account/trial required.
-    - The correct login link and creds will be provided by WhiteSource on account creation
+    - Account login creds are required for the following work.
-    - Addition users or Admins can be added by initial admin.
+    - Additional users or Admins can be added by designated account admin.
     - In order to create and use the scanner in a pipeline we will need a “Product” and “Project” in WhiteSource to associate the scan with.

-## WhiteSource Side Setup
+## Setup

 WhiteSource has a couple of concepts that should be considered and must be implemented prior to configuring pipelines.
 A “product” acts as a container for a specific product line and within a product multiple “projects” can exist.